 In the Early Childhood class, the children have one or two group times at some point during the morning, at which time there is singing, conversation, and a lesson usually given to the whole group, introducing some new work into the classroom, or opening a new continent map, or conducting a science experiment, for instance.
 The children will have individual or group snack during the morning, and each class has at least half an hour on the playground every day.
 The bulk of the morning is given to the work period, during which children will choose and engage in work.
 The teachers will be giving individual or small group lessons during this time.

 How do the children get lessons?

 In Early Childhood, the group is given lessons every day (and again in Kindergarten at the start of the afternoon session).
 The children may also ask for a lesson with the work they have chosen, or the teacher will say to a child, “Come, I have a lesson for you,” or will observe that a child would benefit from having a lesson re-presented.
-In the Elementary grades, each child has a weekly work plan, based on the lessons to be given that week, and is expected to complete the assigned work during that period.
+In the Elementary grades, each child has daily practices in math, handwriting, and spelling, plus additional work based on the lessons given that week.
+Free choice work options and lesson extensions can be chosen during the work period.

 Why do you have mixed age classrooms?

 The mixed age class (children stay in each class for three years at a time — two years in Toddler) allows children to be able to progress according to their unique developmental schedule.
 Each child enters “sensitive periods” at very individual times.
 The prepared environment of the classroom is ready for that child’s sudden eagerness to absorb the concept of number, or the desire to master pre-reading skills, for instance, whenever it occurs.
 Furthermore, older children learn by teaching the younger ones, and younger children are able to see what lies ahead (in what the older children are doing), which creates the desire in them to go on to the next set of skills.
 Finally, the mixed age class allows children to make progress in intellectual development separately from their social and emotional readiness.